keithhubner/CKA-in-90days/readme.md

 I've broken the days down into the sections aligned with the [exam curriculum](https://github.com/cncf/curriculum/blob/master/CKA_Curriculum_v1.24.pdf).
 The content for each day should take no longer than an hour to complete.
 This should allow anyone following this guide to go at their own pace.

+## What you should know already

+This guide is focussed on what you need to know to pass the CKA.
+However anyone following this guide should have a good understanding of the following:

+* Terraform and IaC

 ## Progress